grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 queue-process addHandler when the q is not the master.
-Consider a function to remove jobs after a time period Consider enable/disable changefeed. update indexInactivePriorityDateCreated index
+Consider a function to remove jobs after a time period Consider enable/disable changefeed. update indexInactivePriorityDateCreated index, look for specific status

 Non-events;
 created: 'created': Not needed
-waiting: 'waiting': Not needed
 timeout: 'timeout': ???